-Due to the uncertainty caused by the pandemic, staff turnover in our company was very low.
-Recently, we are witnessing a revival of the labour market, meaning that we need to focus more on employer branding, and on attracting and retaining people.
-In the war for talent, it is becoming increasingly difficult to attract the right profiles, especially operators.

-Product liability and product withdrawals
+The legislation on environment, climate, health and safety Due to the uncertainty caused by the pandemic, staff turnover in our company was very low.
+Recently, we are is becoming increasingly strict.
+For example, EU legislation on sustainability reporting (the Corporate Sustainability witnessing a revival of the labour market, meaning that we need to focus more on employer branding, and on Reporting Directive) will oblige large companies to disclose information on how they address social and attracting and retaining people.
+In the war for talent, it is becoming increasingly difficult to attract the right profiles, environmental issues from 2023 onward.
+We work hard at Vandemoortele to be fully compliant, and even to especially operators. be a forerunner in certain domains, but more stringent Product liability and product withdrawals legislation will present us with challenges in the coming years.